Which States Are Allowed To Bet Online?

 While online sports betting can be legally done by American players, what is a universal 'no-no' is underage gambling.
 Betting age laws prevent underage gambling from taking place.
 In the United States, the legal age to bet is decided at the state level.
 This means that the betting age has the potential to vary from state to state, and does.

-Ages in different states can be 18 or 21 years old.
+Ages in different states can be 18 or 21 years old (or, in the case of Alabama, 19 years old for some reason).
 Even though these offshore sites are located outside of the United States, many defer to state betting ages to be met.
+Technically, however, regardless of your state’s gambling age laws, if you are using an offshore sportsbook, you will not be breaking any laws by signing up and gambling at 18 years old.

 Deposits + Payouts

-There will be a number of both deposit and payout methods at online sports betting sites for you to choose from.
-The most common are credit/debit cards, wire transfers, money orders/checks, and bitcoin.
-Depending on the sportsbook you’re using, there may be more deposit and withdrawal methods.
+There will be a number of both deposit and payout methodsat online sports betting sites for you to choose from.
+The most common are credit/debit cards, wire transfers, money orders/checks, Bitcoin, and altcoins like Ethereum, Litecoin, Bitcoin Cash, and DASH.
+Depending on the sportsbook you’re using, there may be more deposit and withdrawal methods available to you.

 How To Get More Information About The Legality Of Sports Betting Where You Live